Konloch/SafeYAML/README.md

 This library is unlikely to get updated beyond importing changes from upstream, so if you have an idea (not security related) please just forward it upstream.

-## How To Add As Library - SnakeYAML 1.33 with the safe changes made
+## How To Add As Library - SnakeYAML 1.33 with the safe changes
 ***Recommended** - If you're using SnakeYAML as a transitive dependency this is the one you want* Add it as a maven dependency or just [download the latest release](https://github.com/Konloch/SafeYAML/releases).
 ```xml